-He is an Editor-in-Chief of ‘Elsevier’s Smart Cities Book Series’, the Editor-in-Chief of ‘International Journal of Knowledge-Based Development’, a Section Editor-in-Chief of ‘Sustainability’, a Regional Editor of ‘Journal of Knowledge Management’, and an Associate Editor of ‘International Journal of Environmental Science and Technology’, ‘Global Journal of Environmental Science and Management’, ‘Journal of Open Innovation: Technology, Market, and Complexity’, and ‘Asia Pacific Journal of Innovation and Entrepreneurship’.
-Additionally, he is an editorial board member of ‘Journal of Urban Technology’, ‘Knowledge Management Research & Practice’, ‘Measuring Business Excellence’, ‘International Journal of Knowledge-Based Organizations’, and ‘Urban Science’.
+He is the Editor-in-Chief of ‘Elsevier’s Smart Cities Book Series’, Honorary Editor-in-Chief of ‘International Journal of Knowledge-Based Development’, Section Editor-in-Chief of ‘Sustainability’, Regional Editor of ‘Journal of Knowledge Management’, Topic Editor of ‘Energies’, and Associate Editor of ‘International Journal of Environmental Science and Technology’, ‘Global Journal of Environmental Science and Management’, ‘Journal of Open Innovation: Technology, Market, and Complexity’, and ‘Asia Pacific Journal of Innovation and Entrepreneurship’.
+Additionally, he is an editorial board member of ‘Journal of Urban Technology’, ‘Knowledge Management Research & Practice’, ‘Measuring Business Excellence’, ‘Urban Science’, ‘International Journal of Information Management’, and ‘Sustainable Cities and Society’.

 He undertook the Chairman role of the annual ‘Knowledge Cities World Summit’ series between 2007 and 2019, and under this brand organised 12 conferences in many locations of the world.
 These locations were: Monterrey (Mexico); Shenzhen (China); Melbourne (Australia); Bento Gonçalves (Brazil); Matera (Italy); Istanbul (Turkey); Tallinn (Estonia); Daegu (Korea); Vienna (Austria); Arequipa (Peru); Tenerife (Spain); Florianopolis (Brazil).
 He also contributed in the organisation of other over two-dozen international conferences in various capacities.
 He has also delivered over 50 keynote and invited talks at the prestigious international academic conferences and industry events.